 Traditional vs Interdisciplinary

-Source: The 39% core skills change statistic comes from the World Economic Forum Future of Jobs Report 2025.
+Source: Should likely reference the World Economic Forum Future of Jobs Report 2023 or an earlier edition.

 Assessing interdisciplinary learning requires a shift from traditional, subject-specific assessments to methods that capture students' ability to integrate knowledge and skills from multiple disciplines.
 Consider these approaches: * Performance-Based Assessments: Evaluate students' ability to apply their knowledge and skills to solve real-world problems or complete complex tasks. * Project-Based Assessments: Assess students' understanding of interdisciplinary concepts through the creation of projects that require them to draw on knowledge from multiple disciplines. * Portfolios: Collect samples of students' work over time to demonstrate their growth in interdisciplinary thinking and problem-solving skills. * Rubrics: Use clear and specific rubrics to evaluate students' performance on interdisciplinary tasks.
 The rubrics should focus on the integration of knowledge, the application of skills, and the quality of the final product. * Self and Peer Assessment: Encourage students to reflect on their learning and provide feedback to each other on their interdisciplinary work.